roguewatt/via-framework/README.md

 ## Core VRI Concepts

+### Record

+A record is a data value or prediction value used by a forecasting system.
+In VRI, a record has temporal meaning: it describes a Valid Time and becomes available at an Issue Time.
+A record may serve as an input, a target, or a prediction, depending on how it is used by a forecasting sample or run.

+Each revision or forecast release is treated as a separate record version with its own Issue Time.

 ### Valid Time

 Valid Time is the business-defined time point or interval that a record or prediction describes.